Reconfigurable non-reciprocal wave growth in spatiotemporal modulated 1-D crystal

-The considered loaded transmission line (TL) unit cell is shown in Fig. \ref{DD}(a).
-It is a T-shape unit cell with two time-invariant (TI) TLs of length $0.5m~\lambda_m$. $\lambda_m$ is the wavelength of the modulation signal as series elements and the time-modulated capacitor (TMC) as a shunt element.
-While the TMC is modulated in time following the function $C(\omega,t)=C(\omega,t+lT)\ $ with $ l\in\mathbb{Z}$, it is also space-modulated by adding a successive modulation phase shift $\theta_m$ in sequential unit cells.
-Following \cite{9063633,Jayathurathnage2021,Elnaggar2021} and considering a constant phase shift $-\theta_m$ in the modulation of TMC in each sequential unit cells, the space-TMC can be expanded into a complex Fourier series as follows.
+\textit{Dispersion relation.}$-$ The considered loaded transmission line (TL) unit cell is shown in Fig. \ref{DD}(a).
+It is a T-shape unit cell with two time-invariant (TI) TLs of length $0.5m~\lambda_m$, where $\lambda_m$ is the wavelength of the modulation signal, as series elements and a TMC as a shunt element.
+The TMC is modulated in time periodically with the period $T_m$ following the function $C(\omega,t)=C(\omega,t+lT_m)\ $ with $ l\in\mathbb{Z}$.
+Moreover, it is also space-modulated by adding a progressive modulation phase shift $-\theta_m$ in successive cells.
+Following \cite{9063633,Jayathurathnage2021,Elnaggar2021} and considering a constant phase shift $-\theta_m$ in the modulation of TMC between sequential unit cells, the space-TMC can be expanded into a complex Fourier series as follows.

 where $c_s(\omega)$ are complex coefficients and $\omega_m$ is the angular modulation frequency.
 A system with a TMC will possess an infinite number of Floquet harmonics that follows

 where $\omega_{sig}$ is the main signal angular frequency and $l$ is the Floquet order.
 Across the TMC, the voltage or current follows the series below \cite{Jayathurathnage2021}